MihaelIsaev/UIKitPlus/README.md

 ### 1. Delayed constraints

 Declare all the constraints in advance before adding view to superview.
+Even by tags.
 ```swift
 Button("Click me").width(300).centerInSuperview()
 ```